 Over the years United Houma Nation has acquired a couple of properties.
-These properties have been maintained by United Houma Nation; however, due to lack of funds, none have been developed, renovated or repaired.
+These properties have been maintained by United Houma Nation.
+Due to lack of funds, none have been developed, renovated or repaired.

 Not many people today are aware of the tripartite school system that existed in Terrebonne and Lafourche Parishes in the early twentieth century.
 Indians and African American were channeled into their own separate schools to keep them segregated from the all-white public school systems.
-The Daigleville School served for a time as an Indian-only high school for the students of Terrebonne Parish during those years.
-This system of segregation remained in place till 1964 when Houma students, because of a successful lawsuit against the school board, were finally able to gain access to the public school system.
+The Daigleville School served as an Indian-only high school for the students of Terrebonne Parish during those years.
+This system of segregation remained in place until 1964, because of a successful lawsuit against the school board, they were finally able to gain access to the public school system.

-For the citizens of the United Houma Nation the Daigleville building stands not as a symbol of that unjust system of discrimination but rather their victory over that system.
-The decades long battle for inclusion contributed to the strong sense of identity that exist within the Houma community.
+For the citizens of the United Houma Nation, the Daigleville building stands not as a symbol of that unjust system of discrimination, but rather their victory over that system.
+The long battle for inclusion contributed to the strong sense of identity that exist within the Houma community.

-Recently, after years of effort, the United Houma Nation has acquired possession of the Daigleville School from the Terrebonne Parish School Board.
+After years of effort, the United Houma Nation has acquired possession of the Daigleville School from the Terrebonne Parish School Board.
 The tribe has performed an extensive clean- up of the building and property as well as securing the building with a new roof.
-The next phase will include windows and interior restoration with the long-term goal of the building becoming the main office of the United Houma Nation.
+The next phase will include windows and interior restoration.
+The long-term goal of the building is for it to become the main office of the United Houma Nation.

 Montegut School Community Center

-United Houma Nation Montegut School Community Center located on Hwy 55 with waterfront access; formerly Montegut Indian School.
-The school is known as a historical landmark to people in and around the community.
-In recent years until Hurricane Katrina, the Montegut Center had been used as a gathering place for the community.
+United Houma Nation Montegut School Community Center is located on Hwy 55 with waterfront access; formerly Montegut Indian School.
+The school is known as a historical landmark to the community.
+In recent years, until Hurricane Katrina, the Montegut Center was used as a community gathering location.
 A squatter burnt part of the building, making the use of the building uninhabitable.
-Cost of repair $30,000.00 one time.
+Cost of repair $30,000 one time.

 KUHN Radio Station